 Keeping track of every task can be a challenge for project managers when various tasks are scheduled.
 Also, checking in with your employees multiple times a day is not recommended as it might reflect micromanagement on the manager’s part.

 To make this cumbersome process easier, you should use a tool that gives you a Bird’s eye view of all tasks across projects.
-A powerful task management software should allow you to visualize the current stage of a task, and search and filter tasks on the basis of urgency, the projects they fall under, and their categories.
+A powerful task management software should allow you to visualize the current stage of a task, and search and filter tasks based on urgency, the projects they fall under, and their categories.

 Don’t choose a task management tool without a time-tracking feature.
 As simple as that.